MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-open-types.md

 Open types allow for dynamic and unstructured data.
 But you should consider whether your API has truly dynamic parameters or whether you actually want to have a custom type.

-You can't define a custom type that Dataverse knows about.
+Currently, you can't define a custom type that Dataverse knows about.
 But using open types, you can define a closed-type class that Dataverse can process as an open type.
 Developers using your custom API can use your classes to have a better, more productive experience with fewer opportunities for errors.

 For example, let's say that your custom API requires a parameter that tracks a course using an array of latitude and longitude coordinates.
 You need a `Location` class.